pellcorp/creality-wiki/docs/beacon.md

 !!! warning

-    It is vital that you verify the model to nozzle tip distance is within the valid range of 2.6 to 3mm, you can use this simple tool to verify the range:
+    It is vital that you verify the coil to nozzle tip distance is within the valid range of 2.6 to 3mm, you can use this simple tool to verify the range:
         <https://www.printables.com/model/1325363-cartographer-and-beacon-z-offset-goldilocks-tool>

     Just be sure to use digital calipers to verify the print printed with the correct size before relying on it, if you have trouble with